When you launch the Afero Profile Editor, the Startup window appears:

 Clone Existing Project.
 If you have a project you’d like to use as a starting point for another, first open the project you want to clone.
 Then go to the operating system menu bar and select File > Clone Project.
 The Clone Device Profile window opens; proceed as you would when creating a new project.

 Open/Import Local Project.
-Click this option to open any Afero project that was not saved by your local Profile Editor (typically this means another developer has shared a project with you by sending you a copy).
+Click this button to open any Afero project that was not saved by your local Profile Editor (typically this means another developer has shared a project with you by sending you a copy).

 Once you’ve opened a project, you’ll see the Device Type Definition window, described further in Define the Device Type.